 The "gross square feet of space" of an establishment means the entire interior space of that establishment, and any adjoining outdoor space used to serve patrons, whether on a seasonal basis or otherwise.

 The terms "including" and "such as" are il-

-The terms "including" and "such as" are illustrative and not limitative.
+lustrative and not limitative.

-An "international agreement" is-

-(1) the Universal Copyright Convention;
+An "international agreement" is- (1) the Universal Copyright Convention;

-(2) the Geneva Phonograms Convention;

-(3) the Berne Convention;

-(4) the WTO Agreement;

-(5) the WIPO Copyright Treaty; (6) the WIPO Performances and F

-(6) the WIPO Performances and Phonograms Treaty; and

-(7) any other copyright treaty to which the United States is a party.
+- (2) the Geneva Phonograms Convention; - (3) the Berne Convention; (4) the WTO Agreement; - (5) the WIPO Copyright Treaty; - (6) the WIPO Performances and Phonograms Treaty: and - (7) any other copyright treaty to which the United States is a party.